evaxwu/Air-Quality-Shiny-App/write-up/Writeup.md

 In order to explore air quality, we created a shiny app containing choropleth maps and line plots.
-Our app contains 4 main tabs containing different information on air pollution.
+Our app contains 4 main tabs containing different information on air pollution plus a tab for data and intro.
 We chose to make a shiny app because it allows us to not only present, but also interact with the visualizations by selecting features such as pollutant type, year, and state.

 We used the sidebar layout so that we can select pollutant type in the sidebar and click on tabs on the main panel to see different plots.
 We